-From the analysis conducted by the UNICEF office for Europe and Central Asia in collaboration with the UNICEF Innocenti Research Office, the use of the digital platform in classrooms has accelerated students' learning of Italian and English through personalized courses also suitable for girls and boys with special educational needs.
-Akelius has also improved student motivation to learn, largely due to gamified content and instant feedback.

-This approach has been particularly useful in facilitating the scholastic and social inclusion of pupils newly arrived in Italy and of children with disabilities, giving teachers the possibility of providing personalized support to different students.
+From the analysis conducted by the Unicef office for Europe and Central Asia in collaboration with the Unicef Innocenti research office, "the use of the digital platform in classrooms has accelerated the learning of Italian and English of students through personalized paths also suitable for girls and boys with special educational needs.
+Akelius has also improved student motivation to learn, largely due to gamified content and instant feedback."
+This approach has been particularly useful "to facilitate the scholastic and social inclusion of pupils newly arrived in Italy and of children with disabilities, giving teachers the possibility of providing personalized support to different students".

 The research highlighted some important recommendations for teachers and schools.
-First, it is essential to establish clear protocols for managing digital devices, with well-defined rules and specific responsibilities.
-Additionally, teachers can plan their lessons by considering both how digital learning content can enrich teaching and how digital devices will be used in the classroom.
-Finally, teacher training on digital learning should be practical and focus not only on basic digital skills, but also on how to effectively integrate the use of educational technology within the school environment.
+First, "it is essential to establish clear protocols for the management of digital devices, with well-defined rules and specific responsibilities".
+Furthermore, "teachers can plan their lessons by considering both how digital learning content can enrich teaching and how digital devices will be used in the classroom."
+Finally, "teacher training on digital learning should be practical and focus not only on basic digital skills, but also on how to effectively integrate the use of educational technology within the school environment."